A Comprehensive Antelope Canyon Guide for Travelers

 The Glen Canyon National Recreation Area, including Lake Powell, is an outdoor adventure paradise.
 Whether you are into boating and water sports, hiking, canyoneering, or other activities, this place has it all.
 If you would like to get out on the water, some tours run out of both the Wahweap Marina and the Bullfrog Marina.

 This includes tours to see the incredible Rainbow Bridge National Monument, which I discuss below, and other incredible canyons.
-If you just want to relax, there are several incredible beaches and campgrounds in the recreation area you will enjoy as well.
+If you just want to relax, there are several incredible beaches and campgrounds in the recreation area that you will enjoy as well.
 For more information on visiting the beautiful Glen Canyon National Recreation Area, please see my travel guide linked below.

 Alstrom Point